Authenticate with access tokens

 If the SAP LT Replication Server host VM does not have full access to the Google Cloud APIs, change the access scopes to allow full access to all Cloud APIs.

-To change the setting of Cloud API access scopes for a host VM, complete the following steps:
+To change the setting of Cloud API access scopes for a host VM, do the following:

 Google Cloud console